Tarrant-Solutions/WeebCentral-Exporter-V6/README.md

 # WeebCentral Exporter V3
-A lightweight tool to load and extract your WeebCentral manga subscriptions instantly!
+A lightweight tool to load and export your WeebCentral manga subscriptions instantly!

 ## What It Does

-- Extracts your WeebCentral subscriptions
+- Exports your WeebCentral subscriptions
 - Removes formatting artifacts (like suffixes)
 - Extracts all titles with one click
 - Works on both the subscriptions page and profiles section